7 Smarter ways to keep kids safe online

 As they age, they will be asked by educational institutions and their networks to engage academically and personally via technology.
 By creating a balanced, secure, and safe technological environment in which your child can get acclimated to safely learn and engage with others in this space, the better chance you have at protecting your child, devices, and wallet when you’re not around.

-Why is Child Safety on Digital Devices Important?
+Why is Child Safety on digital devices important?

 While there is no foolproof protection from danger, learning the common risks allows you to plan as much as possible to mitigate certain problems.